Accessibility

 Funding Available and Term

-Applicants can request up to 1/3 of the project budget from Genome Canada, from a minimum contribution of $100,000 to a maximum of $2 million.
-The remaining project funding must be secured from other eligible sources, with total co-funding of at least 1:2 (Genome Canada: all co-funding sources) and the Receptor(s) providing funding that is equal to or greater than Genome Canada’s contribution.
+Applicants can request up to 1/3 of the project budget from Genome Canada, from a minimum contribution of $300,000 to a maximum of $2 million.

 Application Process